lefkovitzj/PyPdfApp/README.md

 * Run the `app.py` file from the command line, your IDE of choice, or simply by opening the file with Python.
 * The app will launch File Explorer, use it to select a PDF file to open.

+#### Application GUI
 Once a PDF file is selected, you will see the following user interface sections (visible in demo above):
 * Menu:
   * Select submenu.
+  * Navigate through a PDF's pages.
-  * Save the file
+  * Save the open PDF file.
+  * Open a PDF file.
-  * Navigate through the file
+  * Close the open PDF file.
-  * Adjust the page zoom
+  * Adjust the page zoom.
-  * View the page number
+  * View the page number.
 * Submenu:
   * Button #1
   * Button #2
   * Button #3
   * Button #4
+* File Selection Menu:
+  * Each open PDF file's name is shown, with a leading "*" indicating unsaved changes and a trailing "|" and number indicating a file with the same name as another that is open already.
 * PDF viewer:
   * Page render
   * Scrollbars

-The following submenus are available, with different actions for each of the four (4) buttons:
+The following submenus are available, with different actions for each of the four (4) submenu buttons:
 1. Pages:
    * Move page up
    * Move page down